All Episodes

 Consider your donation an investment in America's future.

-But yesterday I had in this stack of stuff, a story about how aging baby boomers are sitting around just smoking marijuana all over the place.
+Yesterday, I don't have it here, but yesterday I had this stack of stuff, a story about how aging baby boomers are sitting around just smoking marijuana all over the place.

-Bunch of you saw it, I'm sure aging hippies, baby boomers, just getting stoned out there.
+Bunch of, you saw it, I'm sure, aging hippies, baby boomers, just getting stoned out there.

-And now, from NBC Chicago, nursing home residents form a biker gang.
+And now from NBC Chicago, nursing home residents form a biker gang.

-I want to be the first one on the bike.
+90-year-old Lydia Schultz, I want to be the first one on the bike.

 Bikers at a nursing home to go along with all these people toking up.

-Folks, take it from me.
+Folks, take it from me, I am a baby boomer.

-I am a baby boomer, and those of you who are and aren't, particularly those of you who aren't, part of my generation is going to be the biggest bunch of sponges you have ever seen.
+And those of you who are and aren't, particularly those of you who aren't, part of my generation is going to be the biggest bunch of sponges you have ever seen.

 They're going to expect you to take care of them.